adrianyorke/forbiddenplanet/README.md

 > The version control system is also supplemented with other checks like automated code quality tests,
 > syntax style review tools, and more.

 In the database domain regular integrations are critical.
-The code is most likely to be scripts, database configuration, metadata and ETL process defintions.
+The code is most likely to consist of scripts, database configuration, metadata and ETL process defintions.
 In the past database code was integrated too late, usually when the solution moved up to the next environment.
 This can be many days or weeks after the developer committed the code/scripts.

-It is vital that developer updates to the version control system are built and tested as soon as possible and this is exactly the problem that Continuous Integration and Test Automation solves.
+It is vital that developer pushes to the version control system are built and tested as soon as possible and this is exactly the problem that Continuous Integration and Test Automation solves.